Save Big on Stylish Furniture During Apt2B's Extended Anniversary Sale

 Not only does the new season call for a proper spring cleaning, but it's also a perfect time to tidy up and throw out the old odds, ends and furniture that is no longer serving you, a la Marie Kondo.
 Once you've donated that worn-out couch or scuffed coffee table, it's time to bring in the new.

 Here at ET, we love keeping up with home decor and interior style trends so you can rest assured that we know what is in for spring.
 If you want to upgrade your living room, bedroom or dining room, shop the trendiest pieces that will make your place pop.
-Below, we've gathered our top picks from Apt2B's Anniversary Sale.
+Below, we've gathered our top picks from Apt2B's Anniversary Sale to get now before it ends.

 For a completely unique bed frame, check out this upholstered option in cobalt velvet.